Skip to content

 return (

-// Add an `OverlayProvider` at the top of the app.
+// Render `OverlayProvider` at the top level of your app.

 <OverlayProvider>